jeffreyhunter77/job-queue-challenge/README.md

 ### POST /jobs

-A new job may be created with a request like:
+A new job may be created with a request following this format:

 ```http
 POST /jobs